 What is a ONESIE

-The simple and quick answer is, onesies and bodysuits are the same thing.
+The simple and quick answer is, onesies and bodysuits are the same thing - a one piece garment.
 Did you know that the term Onesie when used in relation to baby clothes is a trademarked term by Gerber?

 What is a ROMPER